 In June last year, Montreal, Canada, announced it would adopt a bylaw that bans horse-drawn carriages within the city limits, The Globe and Mail reported.
 The last day that carriages will be permitted is December 31, 2019.

 “Montreal is saying it’s time to move past the calèche industry,” said city councilor Craig Sauvé in an interview with The Globe and Mail.
 “When I see [the calèche horses] after a long time and they’re struggling and they don’t look particularly happy, I feel sorry for them.
 I say, ‘Is this where we are as a society?'”

-Horse-drawn carriages are not safe from collisions either and have been involved in accidents that injure both humans and the animal.
-Not to mention, the act of lugging people in a heavy carriage is not a natural behavior for any horse, nor does it benefit their wellbeing.
+Horse-drawn carriages are not safe from collisions and have been involved in accidents that injure both humans and the animal.
+Additionally, the act of lugging people in a heavy carriage is not a natural behavior for any horse, nor does it benefit their wellbeing.

 Montreal will join the city of Barcelona in banning the practice of using horse-drawn carriages.

 This article was updated on April 12, 2019.